-• ANY 2 (right_dc) ON replicated
+- ANY 2 (right_dc) ON replicated

-- ALL (left_dc) ON visible (default) - ALL (left_dc) ON received AND ANY 1 (right_dc) ON durable synchronous_standby_names and commit scopes can look similar, there's a subtle difference.
+- ALL (left_dc) ON visible (default)

+- ALL (left_dc) ON received AND ANY 1 (right_dc) ON durable

+If you're familiar with PostgreSQL's synchronous_standby_names feature, be aware that while the grammar for synchronous_standby_names and commit scopes can look similar, there's a subtle difference.
 The former doesn't account for the origin node, but the latter does.
 For example, synchronous_standby_names = 'ANY 1 (..)' is equivalent to a commit scope of ANY 2 (...).
 This difference makes reasoning about majority easier and reflects that the origin node also contributes to the durability and visibility of the transaction.